nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-  1. User wants to search for a recipe by its title in the recipe collection.
+  1. User wants to search for recipes by their title in the recipe collection.
   2. Wishful Shrinking lists the recipes that has the specified title, if present.

     Use case ends.